 Can you win a person in authority?
-Gentleness will defeat power.
+Gentleness will overcome power.
 What works best with a hard or angry person?
-Submissive yielding will defeat revenge.
+Submissive yielding will defuse revenge.
 Here is precious wisdom to be successful in relationships.
 Instinctive responses will seldom work.

 The world teaches the opposite of this wisdom, and the results are horrible.
-Demanding your way and expecting an authority to cater to your needs and opinions is proud rebellion and creates bitterness.
+Demanding your way and expecting an authority to consider your opinions or demands is proud rebellion and creates bitterness.
 Rather than moving the one in authority toward your cause, it will force him to solidify his position and punish your insolent insubordination.

 Human nature is proud, rebellious, and selfish.
-It assumes all men are created equal and having many rights.
+It assumes all men are created equal and have many rights.
 But the Bible rejects such arrogant presumption.
-No two men are created equal, and they are put in the five offices already listed that give them power over other men.
+No two men are created equal, and some are put in the five offices already listed that give them power over other men.
 God created the offices of authority, and exalting them makes a society great.
-Disrespect of authority is a widespread problem in our profane and rebellious world.
+Disrespect of authority is a widespread problem in a profane and rebellious world.